camball96/Portfolio/README.md

 * Contact form for visitors to get in touch with me.

 # Technologies Used #
-*React for building the user interface
+* React for building the user interface

 # Contact #
-For any questions or inquiries, please contact [Your Name] at [Your Email].
+For any questions or inquiries, please contact Cam at <a href="mailto:cam.ball96@hotmail.com">cam.ball96@hotmail.com<a>.